JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 - Eigensolvers: `eigen`, `eigvals`
 - SVD: `svd`, `svdvals`
 - Trigonometric functions:`exp`, `cis`,`cos`,`sin`,`tan`,`sinh`,`cosh`,`tanh`
+- Cholesky-like factorization: `skewchol`

+(Currently, we only provide specialized algorithms for real skew-Hermitian/skew-symmetric matrices.
+Methods for complex skew-Hermitian matrices transform these at negligible cost in complex `Hermitian` matrices by multiplying by $i$.
+This allows to use efficient LAPACK algorithms for hermitian matrices.
-(Currently, we only provide specialized algorithms for real skew-Hermitian/skew-symmetric matrices, but methods for complex skew-Hermitian matrices may be added in the future.
-Note, however, that a complex skew-Hermitian matrix can be converted into an ordinary Hermitian matrix at negligible cost simply by multipling it by $i$, whereas for real skew-Hermitian matrices this would force you to use complex arithmetic.
+Note, however that for real skew-Hermitian matrices this would force you to use complex arithmetic.
 Hence, the benefits of specialized algorithms are greatest for real skew-Hermitian matrices.)

 The `SkewHermitian(A)` wraps an existing matrix `A`, which *must* already be skew-Hermitian, in the `SkewHermitian` type, which supports fast specialized operations noted above.
 You